RobKenis/traineeship-aws-open-source/999-kubernetes/README.md

 # Deploying on AWS EKS
 The `deployment.yaml` and `service.yaml` can be reused on EKS.
 To expose the application to the internet create an ingress.
 The ingress controller installed on the cluster is the [AWS ALB Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/).
 Make sure the ingress is public-facing with a nice DNS record.
+Documentation for the correct annotations can be found [here](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/ingress/annotations/).